cloudmaven/documentation/pages/ccs/ccs_high_mountain_asia.md

 ## Introduction

-The purpose of this page is to describe a general (cloud-aligned) research project sponsored by NASA to study and describe the hydrology and future evolution of the mountain ranges of central Asia.
-The project lead is Dr. Anthony Arendt at the University of Washington.
+The purpose of this page is to describe a cloud-aligned research project called HiMAT which is sponsored by NASA with the purposes of advancing scientific understanding of the hydrology of the mountain ranges of central Asia.
+The project lead is Dr. Anthony Arendt from the University of Washington Applied Physics Laboratory.

 ![himat0001](/documentation/images/ccs/ccs_himat0001.png)